Geothermo/GeoPS.github.io/docs/en-us/Overview.md

 ![](/img/Help/BL487.jpg)

-# Sufficiently Low Costs Of Learning And Using
+# No Costs Of Learning
-&emsp; Even without experiences of phase equilibrium modelling, the user also can easily use GeoPS to implement a phase equilibrium computing in a few minutes.
+&emsp; User can easily use GeoPS to implement a phase equilibrium computing in a few minutes，even has no experiences of phase equilibrium modelling.
 It is very easy to obtain the software.
 It can be directly opened or installed from this website home page.
 After input of bulk composition, the phase diagram calculation can be completed automatically with one click.
-And the preliminary results during the calculation process will also be displayed on the main interface in time.
+And the preliminary results during the calculation process will be displayed on the main interface in time.
 ![](/img/Help/GeoPS_Demo.gif)